 Why you shouldn’t put off until tomorrow what you can do today

-maybe the word procrastinate does not sound too much to us, however, its meaning refers to something quite frequent: leaving for later what you could do now.
+maybe the word procrastinate does not sound too much to us, however, its meaning refers to something quite frequent: leaving for later what you might do now.
 Well, science gives one more reason to get down to work and defeat laziness.
 According to a study carried out among Swedish university students, procrastination can lead to develop mental and physical health problems.

 The research you publish Jama Network Open indicates that delaying obligations was associated with worse subsequent mental health, with symptoms such as depression, anxiety and stress, or suffering from disabling pain in the upper extremities.